Pleural BiopsyBiopsia pleural

-If you had an outpatient procedure, you will go home when your healthcare provider says it’s okay.
-Someone will need to drive you home.
+If you had an outpatient procedure, you will go home when your healthcare provider says it’s OK.
+Someone may need to drive you home.

 At home, you can go back to your normal diet and activities if instructed by your healthcare provider.
 You may need to not do strenuous physical activity for a few days.